-Last Wednesday the Supreme Court was filled almost to capacity as oral arguments began with the issue of standing, asking whether abortion clinics should be allowed to bring claims on behalf of the woman they would treat.
+It’s almost strange to recall that the Supreme Court gallery was packed that day in early March, several weeks before widespread coronavirus isolation took effect.
+Oral arguments began with the issue of standing, asking whether abortion clinics should be allowed to bring claims on behalf of the woman they would treat.
 This is called “third-party” standing and is important because many women who would be impacted by this law would likely be unable to bring a lawsuit themselves.
 These laws notoriously have greater impact on low-income areas; Baton Rouge, the subject of contention with the proximity requirement, has an average income of $23,990.
 Justices Ruth Bader Ginsburg, Sonia Sotomayor, and Elena Kagan were clearly on the side of granting abortion clinics standing, and even Justice Stephen Breyer seemed unconvinced by the state’s counsel, noting the eight cases of precedence granting standing and asking whether the court should go back to 1789 and reexamine Marbury v.
 Madison in the process.
 Justice Samuel Alito, on the other hand, seemed poised to usurp precedence and third-party standing in general.

 As to credentialing and proximity, Ginsburg, Sotomayor, and Kagan were in notable opposition, leading much of the questioning.
 Justice Brett Kavanaugh and Alito seemed steadfast on justifying the credentialing, though Kavanaugh struggled to get a word in over Ginsburg and Sotomayor.
 However, Breyer seemed a bit more hesitant.
 At the very least, he seemed unconvinced by the “implicit” requirement for a physician to have a certain number of patients before being credentialed, as conceded by the state’s own expert.
 Primarily, though, no one could justify forcing a woman to travel 320 miles.

-Chief Justice John Roberts will likely be the deciding vote in June Medical Services LLC v.
-Russo.
-He focused on making decisions on a case-by-case issue, where each state is afforded some consideration based on their circumstances.
+Chief Justice John Roberts will likely be the deciding vote in June Medical Services.
+He focused on making decisions case by case, where each state is afforded some consideration based on their circumstances.
 A novel thought but only a few steps shy of granting the leeway states would need to regulate abortion rights to nonexistence.
 Nonetheless, his is a moderate perspective compared to the other conservative justices.

 One thing is certain: Americans in favor of safe and legal abortion are the majority, and we will not concede women’s reproductive rights without a fight.